enoosoft/moon_phase/README.md

 ## Getting Started

 Just add the `MoonWidget` and put in every single `DateTime` you want see.
-Then, the phase of the moon will be display.
+Then, the phase of the moon will be displayed.

 ```dart
   MoonWidget(